Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Nabassu (MPMM).md

     \ after which it gains a number of Hit Dice (d8s) equal to half the creature's\
     \ number of Hit Dice.
 Roll those dice, and increase the nabassu's hit points by\
     \ the numbers rolled.
 For every 4 Hit Dice the nabassu gains in this way, its\
-    \ attacks deal an extra 3 (dice: 1d6|avg (1d6)) damage on a hit.
-The nabassu\
+    \ attacks deal an extra dice: 1d6|avg (1d6) damage on a hit.
+The nabassu retains\
-    \ retains these benefits for 6 days.
+    \ these benefits for 6 days.
 A creature devoured by a nabassu can be restored\
     \ to life only by a [[5.
 Mechanics/Spells/Wish.md|wish]] spell."
   "name": "Devour Soul"
 - "desc": "The nabassu has advantage on saving throws against spells and other magical\